Here's what's in the opioid settlement against OxyContin maker Purdue and the Sackler family

 Money will go to governments and some individuals

-Sackler family members agreed to pay up to $7 billion over 15 years, providing most of the cash involved in the settlement.
+Sackler family members were collectively paid more than $10 billion by Purdue in the decade before they stopped involvement with the company in 2018 and used about half of that for taxes.
+They've agreed to pay up to $7 billion over 15 years, providing most of the cash involved in the settlement.

 The funds distributed to state, local and Native Americans is to be used mostly to address the opioid crisis, as has been the case with other opioid settlements.